kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Cases are Heard by Small Claims Courts in Kentucky?

 In every Kentucky county, the Small Claims Division of District Court settles legal disputes involving money or personal property valued at $2,500 or less.
-The common small claims cases heard in the state usually involve two people in a simple dispute.
-These kinds of cases include:
+The common small claims cases heard in the state usually involve two people in a simple disagreement.
+These kinds of cases may include:

 • Unpaid bills